CARGOTEC IS PLANNING A SEPARATION OF KALMAR AND HIAB

 The planned partial demerger would be carried out as a tax neutral transaction under the Finnish tax law provision implementing the EU Merger Directive.
 A favourable tax treatment for the shareholders of Cargotec is a prerequisite for the partial demerger and it would not be carried out if there would remain issues in this regard.

-In the planned partial demerger, the current shareholders of Cargotec would receive shares in the new company (Kalmar) pro rata to their existing shareholdings in Cargotec (the exact ratio to be decided at a later stage).
-Kalmar shares received as demerger consideration would be newly issued shares.
-The planned partial demerger would be carried out as a tax neutral transaction under Finnish tax law provision implementing the EU Merger Directive, in which case no direct tax costs should be triggered for Cargotec shareholders receiving Kalmar shares as demerger consideration.
-A confirmatory tax ruling would be obtained from the Finnish tax authorities prior to implementation of the partial demerger to ascertain the tax neutrality of the partial demerger under Finnish tax law.
+In the planned partial demerger, the current shareholders of Cargotec would receive shares in the new company (Kalmar) pro rata to their existing shareholdings in Cargotec with a ratio of 1:1, so that the current shareholders of Cargotec receive as demerger consideration one (1) new share of the corresponding share class (i.e., class A or class B) of Kalmar for each class A and class B share owned in Cargotec.
+The planned partial demerger would be carried out as a tax neutral transaction under Finnish tax law provision implementing the EU Merger Directive.
+A confirmatory tax ruling has been obtained from the Finnish tax authorities to ascertain the tax neutrality of the partial demerger under Finnish tax law.
+Based on the tax ruling, no direct tax costs should be triggered for Cargotec shareholders receiving Kalmar shares as demerger consideration.

 For the shareholders’ capital gains tax purposes in future disposals, Kalmar shares would have the original acquisition cost of Cargotec shares divided to Cargotec and Kalmar in proportion to their net assets or, if the allocation would be materially different based on fair values, then based on fair values of Cargotec and Kalmar.
 Simply put, this means that the acquisition cost of Kalmar shares would not be stepped up to be the fair value in the partial demerger.